maohy0/maohy0.github.io/_posts/2024-12-31-virtual-environments-for-python.md

    ```
    This command creates a folder named `envname` in our project directory.
 The virtual environment will be stored within this folder.

-   > **Note:** The virtual environment is specific to our project and cannot be shared globally unless explicitly exported.
+   > **Note:** The virtual environment is specific to ONE project and cannot be shared with others.

 2. **Activate the Virtual Environment:**
    Depending on our operating system, use the appropriate activation command: